2phi/weac/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_Under construction._ This space will show useful examples of how the package can be used.
+_In preparation._ This space will show useful examples of how the package can be used.
 <!-- _For more examples, please refer to the [Documentation](https://example.com)._ -->